-- In miniature varieties can garnish ice cream and desserts, or larger petals can be sprinkled on desserts or salads.
+- Can garnish ice cream and desserts, or larger petals can be sprinkled on desserts or salads.

 - Freeze them in ice cubes and float them in punches also.

-- Petals used in syrups, jellies, perfumed butter and sweet spreads.
+- Petals are used in syrups, jellies, perfumed butter, and sweet spreads.

 - The flower flavor generally corresponds to the variety.